Congenital Heart Disease Definition

 There are 150,000-200,000 children born each year with congenital heart disease in India.
 Many will die undiagnosed; some will be diagnosed but allowed to die anyway due to lack of medical facilities nearby or inability to afford medical treatment; and yet others will reach the appropriate hospital but at a stage too late to intervene.
+There is a dire need to create congenital heart disease awareness among people to help diagnose the condition and treat it.

 Acyanotic Heart Diseases